 If a stranger approached you on the street, what would you tell them about yourself?
 Would you rattle off your full name, date of birth, and phone number?
 Hand them your phone and let them scroll through all your photos?
 Give them your home address and then tell them when you won’t be home?

 One of the first steps you can take to protect yourself is to pay close attention to your privacy settings on any and all social media sites you use.
-Leaving your profile set to “public” allows anyone who looks for it access to the information you share on the site.
-Look at the options to make your profile more private and decide which are best for you.
+Leaving your profile set to “public” allows anyone who looks for it to access the information you share on the site.
+Look at the options offered to you to make your profile more private and decide which is best for you.

 Now, look at what information you’re sharing on your social media accounts and compare that to the information you might be asked for by a financial institution or other company to access your account, reset a password, or even create a new account.
-Unfortunately, the information may be scarily similar.
-For instance, security questions often ask names of relatives, pets, streets you’ve lived on, etc. And when calling in to discuss or create an account, you’re often asked to provide or verify your full name, date of birth, address, and phone number.
+Unfortunately the information may be scarily similar.
+For instance, security questions often include items such as names of relatives, pets, streets you’ve lived on, etc. And when calling in to discuss or create an account you’re often asked to provide or verify your full name, date of birth, address, and phone number.

 In the end, social media can be a great tool for keeping in touch, as long as you take some time to make sure you’re not doing so at a cost to your physical safety, identity or financial well-being.
 Taking just a few minutes today to clean up your account’s privacy settings and what type of information you’re sharing can save you a lot of trouble in the long run.